.460 Weatherby Magnum: Rifles and ammunition

 A-Square currently offers rifles chambered .460 Weatherby Magnum in the Hannibal (right handed) and Caesar (left handed) lines.
-The rifles are based on the Enfield P14 design and like the Weatherby's are designed to minimize felt recoil.
+The rifles are based on the Enfield P14 design and like the Weatherbys are designed to minimize felt recoil.
 The rifles are ruggedly build to perform well with hard recoiling cartridges such as the .460 Weatherby Magnum, .500 A-Square, .577 Tyrannosaur.
 Dumoulin Herstal of Belgium manufactures rifles for the cartridge in their proprietary A2000/LM Long Magnum Mauser action White Hunter rifle line.
-The Dumoulin White Hunter is also available in .416 Rigby, .500 Jeffery and 505 Gibbs.
-Apart from these companies, several custom rifle maker such as Ballard Arms and Empire Rifles provide custom rifles in this chambering.
+The Dumoulin White Hunter is also available in .416 Rigby, .500 Jeffery and .505 Gibbs.
+Apart from these companies, several custom rifle makers such as Ballard Arms and Empire Rifles provide custom rifles in this chambering.

 Weatherby ammunition is billed as Ultra Velocity Ammunition by Weatherby.
 Typically, Weatherby cartridges exhibit velocities greater than 200–300 ft/s over the more popular similar caliber cartridges.
 Early Weatherby ammunition was loaded to near maximum pressures.
 Since then, however, Weatherby has backed off from these pressures.
 The resulting factory ammunition is about 100 ft/s slower than early Weatherby Ammunition.